soodeh-nilforoushan/Object-Tracking-System/README.md

 # Object tracking system
  this is my bachelor's thesis

-in this project I implemented an interface for tracking
+in this project I designed and implemented an object tracking system